-For more information about sunscreen and repellent, view the U.S. Centers for Disease Control and Prevention (CDC) 2018 Yellow Book about sun exposure.
+For more information about repellents and sunscreen, view the U.S. Centers for Disease Control and Prevention (CDC) Yellow Book 2024.

 These are not the best products to prevent insect bites because they only repel insects from a small area around the product, not your whole body.
 If you are outdoors and active in areas with mosquitoes, ticks, or fleas, it is best to use repellent applied to skin and clothing for personal protection wherever you go.